logo

 Dr. Swole's 5 day a week PPLUL program that combines the best of PPL and UL splits

 Dr. Swole's science-based PPLUL (Push Pull Legs Upper Lower) 5-day program is designed for late beginners, intermediates, and advanced athletes to maximize hypertrophy.
+This program is best suited for those with at least 2+ years of serious training.

 The PPLUL addresses some of the disadvantages of both PPL (Push Pull Legs) and UL (Upper Lower) splits.
 Traditional PPL tends to favor upper body more, while UL tends to favor lower body more.
 PPLUL combines the best of both and allows you to hit upper and lower body hard twice a week.